QubesOS/qubes-posts/2020-08-20-new-discussion-forum-for-qubes-os-users.md

 ---
 layout: post
-title: "New community forum for Qubes OS users!"
+title: "New discussion forum for Qubes OS users!"
 categories: announcements
 author: Andrew David Wong
+redirect_from: /news/2020/08/20/new-community-forum-for-qubes-os-users/
 ---

 We're pleased to announce the launch of a new forum for Qubes OS users: